Maikel Garcia Preview, Player Props: Royals vs. Cubs

 Maikel Garcia At The Plate

-- Garcia has picked up a hit in 62 of 88 games this season, with multiple hits 25 times.
+- Garcia has reached base via a hit in 62 games this season (of 89 played), and had multiple hits in 25 of those games.

-- In 42.0% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (6.8%).
+- In 37 of 89 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.